sambanova/ai-starter-kit/WHITELABELING_GUIDE.md

     git clone https://github.com/<custx_org>/ai-starter-kit/
 ```

-- Checkout to a new branch from the whitelabeling branch
+- Checkout to a new branch from the white labeling branch

 ```bash
     git fetch origin sambamanaged